trynthink/scout/docs/tutorials.rst

 Market Entry and Exit Year
 **************************

 The market entry year represents the year the technology is or will be available for purchase and installation.
 Some ECMs might be prospective, representing technologies not currently available.
 Others might represent technologies currently commercially available.
 The market entry year should reflect the current status of the technology described in the ECM.
 Similarly, the market exit year represents the year the technology is expected to be withdrawn from the market.
+If the technology described by an ECM will have a lower installed cost or improved performance after its initial market entry, another ECM should be created that reflects the improved version of the product, and the market exit year should not (in general) be used to force an older technology out of the market.

 The market entry year and exit year both require source information.
 As much as is practicable, a :ref:`high quality<ecm-sources>` reference should be used for both values.
-If no source is available, such as for a technology that is still quite far from commercialization, a brief explanatory note should be provided for the market entry year source.
+If no source is available, such as for a technology that is still quite far from commercialization, a brief explanatory note should be provided for the market entry year source, and the :ref:`json-source_data` fields themselves can be given as ``null`` or with empty strings.
 If it is anticipated that the product will not be withdrawn from the market prior to the end of the model :ref:`time horizon <2010-2040 projection>`, the exit year and source should be given as ``null``.

 LED troffers are currently commercially available with a range of performance, cost, and lifetime ratings.
 It is likely that while LED troffers will not, in general, exit the market within the model :ref:`time horizon <2010-2040 projection>`, LED troffers with cost and performance similar to this ECM are not likely to remain competitive through 2040.
 It will, however, be left to the analysis to determine whether more advanced lighting products enter the market and supplant this ECM, rather than specifying a market exit year. ::

    {...
     "market_entry_year": 2015,
     "market_entry_year_source": {
-      "notes": "",
-      "source_data": [{
+      "notes": "The source suggests that technologies described in the document are available on the market by its release date.", "source_data": [{
          "title": "High Efficiency Troffer Performance Specification, Version 5.0", "author": "",